-The horseradish we use is actually the root of the horseradish plant and comes from the mustard family.
+The horseradish we use is actually the fresh roots of the horseradish plant and comes from the mustard family.
 Another close relative is wasabi.
 The leaves of a horseradish plant are also edible, but not as widely used in the culinary realm.

 What Does Horseradish Taste Like?